 A short-term loan can provide your business with the capital it needs to continue operations and grow.
-But before you choose a lender and come to terms, it’s critical that you understand exactly how those terms impact repayment and the total cost of borrowing.
+Before you choose a lender and come to terms, it’s critical that you understand exactly how those terms impact repayment and the total cost of borrowing.

-Here’s where Fast Capital 360 can help.
-With our easy-to-use short-term business loan calculator, you can determine which financing option is most advantageous for your small business.
+With Fast Capital 360’s easy-to-use short-term business loan calculator, you can determine which financing option is most advantageous for your small business.